m3dwards/longmynd.org/content/sites/bulthy-farm-hill.md

 windDirection:
   - from: SSE
     to: S
-  - from: N
+  - from: NNW
-    to: N
+    to: NNE
 location:
   physicalMaps: Explorer126  SJ310135
   what3words: ///scrapped.shadows.stormy